 Your agent may also suggest a letterbox campaign with cards or flyers promoting your property be distributed in your locality.
-This will ensure that 'word of mouth' marketing is also maximised.
+This will ensure that "word of mouth" marketing is also maximised.

-'Open for Inspections' are popular with some agents and not with others, depending on their effectiveness in your locality.
-An 'Open for Inspection' is where an agent will open your home for an advertised period of time, usually on a weekend and, sometimes, mid-week.
+"Open for Inspections" are popular with some agents and not with others, depending on their effectiveness in your locality.
+An "Open for Inspection" is where an agent will open your home for an advertised period of time, usually on a weekend and, sometimes, mid-week.
 Interested parties appreciate the convenience of just turning up at the advertised time.

-The value of digital marketing is beyond question.
+The value of the internet as a marketing component is now beyond question.
 Nine out of ten purchasers begin their search for a new property online.

 Potential buyers from anywhere in the country, or the world, can assess your property and decide whether it is of interest before contacting your agent.
-With a sophisticated referral network such as that operated by First National Real Estate, buyers from interstate or other suburbs and towns are also advised of your property's sale.
+With a sophisticated referral network such as that operated by First National Real Estate, buyers from across the country or other suburbs and nearby towns are also advised of your property's sale.

 Many agents also use the internet in their office to assist buyers to narrow their preferred options.
 This means less time wasted overall.

-Of course, one of the most powerful yet often underestimated marketing resources is your agent's buyer database.
+Of course, one of the most powerful yet often underestimated marketing resources is the agent's window display.

-First impressions are lasting
+first impressions are lasting